guan404ming/WeInfer/README.md

 ```
 **More Models**

-To use more LLM models, modify `appConfig.model_list` in the file `demo_page/src/get_started.ts`, adding URL of your custom model and model lib in the MLC format.
+To use more LLM models, modify `appConfig.model_list` in the file `demo_page/src/get_started.ts`, adding URL of your custom model and model library in the MLC format in the corresponding folder.